newcoding-bootcamp/full-stack-course/syllabus.md

 ## Personal Laptops (Optional)

+NOTE: Instructor has admin password to install software on RCHS-issued laptops

 If you want to bring your own laptop (and power adapter) to class, you can.
 However, you will have additional resonsibility of installing development software:

 1. VS Code: https://code.visualstudio.com/download